Assémian Moularé

-Assémian Moularé (born 21 January 2003) is an Ivorian-French professional basketball player for Vichy-Clermont of the LNB Pro B. Born in France, he represents Ivory Coast internationally.
+Assémian Moularé (born 21 January 2003) is an Ivorian-French professional basketball player for JL Bourg of the LNB Pro A and the EuroCup.
+Born in France, he represents Ivory Coast internationally.

 Professional career

 Metropolitans 92 (2020–2022)

 In the 2020–21 season, Moularé gained his first professional experience with the Metropolitans 92 senior team in the LNB Pro A, receiving limited playing time in three games.
 He made his professional debut on 19 December 2020, recording one assist and one rebound in two minutes of play during a win over Boulazac Basket Dordogne.
 Moularé also played for the team's club in LNB Espoirs, the French under-21 league, and averaged 13.5 points, 3.1 assists, and 3.3 rebounds per game.

 In 12 league games in 2021–22, Moularé averaged 1.1 points per contest in his limited role.
 He played in seven EuroCup games as well, averaging 1.9 points, while helping the team reach the quarterfinals.
 Additionally, Moularé averaged 12.5 points, 4.6 assists, and 4.4 rebounds in his final year of LNB Espoirs competition.